carolineschnapp/learnings/README.md

 `git push origin newname` # Publishes your local branch to Github.

-Finally you'll need to create a PR again, because as far as Github is concerned that's a brand new branch.
+Finally you'll need to create a PR **again**, because as far as Github is concerned that's a brand new branch.
+Don't forget to close the old PR.